BSc Physiotherapy MPH PhD

 I am a physiotherapist with clinical experience developing, co-ordinating and delivering rehabilitation interventions and health worker training interventions in Australia, Brazil, countries in sub-Saharan Africa and the UK.
 I specialised in paediatric care, and my main work is with children with neurodevelopmental disorders and their families.

-I am a reseach fellow with the International Centre for Evidence in Disability at LSHTM, where my focus has been on the development of interventions to improve the quality of life of carers of children with multiple complex impairments, and in the design and analysis of before-after trials, cohort studies and cross sectional studies.
+I am an Assistant Professor with the International Centre for Evidence in Disability at LSHTM, where my focus has been on the development of interventions to improve the quality of life of carers of children with multiple complex impairments, and in the design and analysis of before-after trials, cohort studies and cross sectional studies.
 I have a particular interest in fostering research capacity in clinical settings in lower resourced settings.
 I currently lead the development of a health worker training intervention on disability, part of a wider NIHR grant that aims to improve healthcare access for people with disabilities in Uganda.

 My physiotherapy degree is from the University of Queensland, Australia and my MPH and PhD are from LSHTM.
 My doctoral research provided evidence to improve services for clubfoot in Africa with Zimbabwe as a case study.

 I teach on the MSc Study Unit on "Global Disability and Health".
 I also lecture on Disability on the Diploma of Tropical Nursing and the Diploma of Tropical Medicine & Hygiene.

 I contribute to the Public Health in Development MSc course as a personal tutor.
 I supervise MSc students who undertake their summer projects in topics of disability and global health.